GoogleCloudPlatform/community/tutorials/load-testing-iot-using-gcp-and-locust/index.md

 ### Planning

-* Understand the questions you want to answer with a load test.
+* Understand the questions that you want to answer with a load test.

 * Decide the device behaviors you want to simulate.
 It's easiest to start with a relatively simple behavior, where it's easy to build/process the payloads sent over the network.